Transistor Sound & Lighting Co.: History

-Alternate & Unreleased Songs & Recording of Second LP
+Alternate and unreleased songs and recording of second LP

-During a July 2024 appearance on the Meowing Into the Abyss Podcast, Jay & Dino discussed that there are many different outtakes of songs to what was eventually released on the Transistor Sound & Lighting Co. album.
-They stated that there are about 21 different alternate versions of “Prince Vince" that the band recorded.
-An unreleased acoustic version of “Sasparilla”, with tambourine, also exists and is circulating amongst fans.

-“Three Chords” had a couple different versions recorded, notably one as a full band which featured drums.
-A version of “Crayola” exists without keyboards, and there may be alternate, different mixes of the song.
+During a July 2024 appearance on the Meowing Into the Abyss podcast, Jay & Dino discussed that there are many different outtakes of songs to what was eventually released on the Transistor Sound & Lighting Co. album.
+They stated that there are about 21 different alternate versions of "Prince Vince" that the band recorded.
+An unreleased acoustic version of "Sasparilla", with tambourine, also exists and is circulating amongst fans.
+"Three Chords" had a couple different versions recorded, notably one as a full band which featured drums.
+A version of "Crayola" exists without keyboards, and there may be alternate, different mixes of the song.

 During the podcast, Jay & Dino also discussed that there were about nine or ten unreleased songs, recorded for a potential second album, that were 90% completed, including mixing.
-One of those tracks slated for the 2nd LP, was "Gone Mind".
+One of those tracks slated for the second LP, was "Gone Mind".
 "Gone Mind" was recorded, in 1995, in two different versions.
 A fast version of the song was released on The Transister Flux cassette, in 1995.
-The song was performed live by the band in August 1998, A slow, bass & guitar-only version of "Gone Mind" is circulating amongst collectors.
+The song was performed live by the band in August 1998 A slow, bass and guitar-only version of "Gone Mind" is circulating amongst collectors.
 Another song slated for a second LP was "Freedom Park".
 A studio recording exists for this song.
 This song was also performed live in October 1998, by the band.
 Another unreleased song, "Evil Song" was also performed live in August 1998.
 It is unknown if a studio version of this song exists or was recorded.

 Within the interview, the band noted that they own 50% of their song publishing.
 The band sold their masters to the record label.